Hotel Transylvania

-Hotel Transylvania is an American media franchise created by Todd Durham and owned by Sony Pictures Entertainment.
+Hotel Transylvania is an American media franchise created by Todd Durham and owned by Sony Pictures Animation.
 It consists of four animated feature films, three short films, an animated television series, and several video games.
+The series focuses on the adventures surrounding monsters who reside in the titular plaza hotel where they can relax and get away from humans due to fear of persecution.

 The first film, Hotel Transylvania, was released in September 2012, with two sequels, Hotel Transylvania 2 and Hotel Transylvania 3: Summer Vacation, released in September 2015 and July 2018, respectively.
 The films have received mixed reviews from critics and grossed over $1.3 billion worldwide against a combined production budget of $245 million.
-A fourth and final feature film titled Hotel Transylvania: Transformania was released on Amazon Prime Video on January 14, 2022, which also received mixed reviews from critics.
-The series focuses on the adventures surrounding monsters who reside in the titular plaza hotel where they can relax and get away from humans due to fear of persecution.
+A fourth feature film titled Hotel Transylvania: Transformania was released on Amazon Prime Video on January 14, 2022, which also received mixed reviews from critics.
+A fifth film, The Haunting of Hotel Transylvania, is scheduled for release on October 8, 2027.

 Origin

 Comedy writer Todd Durham came up with the concept of Hotel Transylvania.
-Durham, after creating the bible for a franchise of several films, television series, video games, books, merchandising, hotel chain, and theme park, took the package unsolicited to Columbia Pictures and set it up at Sony Pictures Animation.
+Which he based on his book of the same name; after creating the bible for a franchise of several films, television series, video games, books, merchandising, hotel chain, and theme park, took the package unsolicited to Columbia Pictures and set it up at Sony Pictures Animation.